Hassan Mubiru

-Hassan Mubiru (born 16 December 1978 in Lukuli, Makindye division, Kampala district) is an Ugandan football striker who played for Express FC.
+Hassan Mubiru (born 16 December 1978) in Lukuli, Makindye division, Kampala district) is an Ugandan football striker who played for Express FC.

 Early life

 Born in Lukuli, a suburb of Kampala district in Makindye division, Hassan Mubiru is one of the most talented footballers that Uganda has ever produced.
-Born on the 16th/ 12 / 1978, Mubiru began his soccer career in school like many other footballers in the country.
+Born on 16 December 1978, Mubiru began his soccer career in school like many other footballers in the country.
 However, his dream as a child was not to become a footballer as he always dreamt of a career in law or medicine.
 This wasn't to be as he dropped out of school in O level.
 He had attended Katwe Noor Primary school before joining Makindye High school for secondary education.

 Career

 After leaving school in 1994, Mubiru decided to concentrate on football and his career was established at Lukuli United, a first division side in his home village.
 Coach Walakira Siraje who was handling the side at the time called Mubiru and asked him to train with the club.
 The forward became a starter immediately.
-In 1995/6 Kampala first division league competition, Lukuli United featured alongside many teams that among others included Police FC.
+In 1995-96 Kampala first division league competition, Lukuli United featured alongside many teams that among others included Police FC.
 Mubiru's exploits on the right flank of midfield in the competition caught the eye of many including Police FC Coach, Denis Obua (Former FUFA president) who lured the winger to Nakawa Police play ground to join the cops after joining the country's top tier division super league.
 At this time, Mubiru was eager to join the side as he wanted to become a super league player.